Table of Contents

 - Complimentary snorkel gear

-- ticket includes the entrance fee to the Park and Fort Jefferson (if you have an annual pass, you can get a $15 dollar refund)
+- Our ticket included the entrance fee to the park and Fort Jefferson (if you have an annual pass, you can get a $15 refund)

 - Lunch of a variety of breads, cold cuts & toppings, chicken salad, potato salad, potato chips, cookies, fresh fruit and soft drinks.